Hal Luscombe

-Haldane 'Hal' Naude Luscombe is a former Wales international rugby union player.
-His usual position was on the wing or in the centres.
+Haldane 'Hal' Naude Luscombe is a Welsh former international rugby union who played as a centre or wing.
+During his career, Luscombe played for Newport Gwent Dragons, Harlequins, and Worcester Warriors.
+Luscombe also represented Wales.

-The last team he played for was Worcester Warriors in the top level of English rugby, the Guinness Premiership.
-He previously played for the Newport Gwent Dragons in Wales and Harlequins of England.
+Professional career

 Luscombe attended Diocesan College, Cape Town.
 He has also played for the Wales under-21 team.

+Luscombe moved to Wales, initially having been scouted by then-head coach Graham Henry from a recommendation by Jake White.
+The deal fell through, but Luscombe still managed to sign a contract with Newport RFC, and made his debut in November 2001.
+Luscombe then played for the Dragons after the formation of Welsh regional rugby.

+Luscombe made his Wales debut in a warm up match against Scotland ahead of the 2003 Rugby World Cup.
+He won a Grand Slam with Wales during the 2005 Six Nations Championship, appearing three times before suffering a hamstring injury.

+In 2006, Luscombe moved from the Dragons to Harlequins, where he would spend two seasons.

-It was announced in March 2008 that Luscombe would be joining Worcester Warriors for the 2008/09 season on a two-year contract.
+It was announced in March 2008 that Luscombe would be joining Worcester Warriors for the 2008–09 Premiership Rugby season on a two-year contract.
 He would be joining up with his former national and Newport Gwent Dragons coach, Mike Ruddock.
+Luscombe made his first appearance for the Warriors in January 2009.
 Unfortunately Luscombe only played 6 times during that campaign having had a series of injury problems.
 On 24 July 2009 it was announced that he had retired from professional rugby with immediate effect.
 The 28-year-old was released from his Sixways contract by mutual consent.